Your questions about the East Coast Upgrade answered.

-Trains and replacement bus times (where applicable) are available in journey planners, such as the National Rail Enquiries website – www. nationalrail.co.uk and individual train operator websites.
+Trains and replacement bus times (where applicable) are available in journey planners, such as the National Rail Enquiries website – www. nationalrail.co.uk and the individual train operator websites

 The rail industry is working to package the projects, which are underway at several locations on the line, together to reduce the number of times that customers are disrupted and allow them to plan their journeys with confidence.

 You can find more details of the work taking place at Newark and Stevenage

 A key element of the programme is the King’s Cross Track Improvement.
 Once completed in 2021 it will enable two more long distance trains to run each hour, improve reliability and reduce journey times for passengers.

 The multi-million pound improvement at King’s Cross will help to transform train travel in and out of the station by replacing 1.5 miles of track, signalling and overhead line equipment at the approach.